How I used Zinc Picolinate to cure my acne when nothing else worked

 Did you know that one of the symptoms of zinc deficiency is acne?
 It recently happened to me.

-Diet does have an important role in acne developed but granted, it’s not the only factor.
+Diet clearly does have an important role in acne, but it’s not the only factor.

 Hormones, in particular, androgens like testosterone and IGF-1 are two which cause acne to develop and can be a factor in how severe it becomes.
-But before I tell you my recent story about how I cured acne using zinc picolinate, I want to share why zinc is important and how it can help you achieve clear skin.
+But before I tell you my recent story about how I cured acne using zinc picolinate, I want to share why zinc is important and how it can help you achieve clear skin very fast.

 How can zinc picolinate help your acne?